 Distilled water can be another great addition to consider adding to your alga prevention strategy.
 This is a great way to avoid using chemical but it can raise your ownership costs a bit.

 Using a water additive is the best prevention method you can use to keep your fountain looking nice.
 These are usually inexpensive, and last a long time.
 Fountec Algaecide and Clarifier will keep algae away, but is not an abrasive chemical.
 When used as directed, it is safe for all animals, including birds and pets who like to drink out of your fountain.
+It's an excellent choice to maintain clean water that can attract more wildlife to your garden.
 It is a little too strong for fish though.
 All you do is add a few drops each week depending on the size of your fountain and it keeps algae under control.